mouseless/learn-css/css/bem-methodology/README.md

 Used when the modifier value is important.
 For example, `color_light`.

-### Alternative naming schemes

-BEM offers the use of a few more naming schemes as an alternative.
-One of them is described below.
-See [Alternative naming schemes][alternative-schemes] to see the others.

-> :bulb:
->
-> BEM says we can use our own naming conventions.
-As long as we can
-> programmatically distinguish between `Block`, `Element` and `Modifier`.

-#### Two Dashes style

-With this style, we separate the modifier with `--` and write the value separated by `-`.

 ## Mix

 Mix is a solution to code that is duplicated because different elements with the